benfrick/docs-portfolio/src/doc/portal/overview-doc-team.md

 - Product teams seeking to **solve business problems**
 - Decision Makers seeking to **add business value**

+The best time to engage our services is after your API contract or interface is defined but before teams start integrating with them.
+This is because questions that arise during the documentation Discovery phase often shed light on common integration questions that can be addressed in the doc.
+And when integrators get their questions answered via documentation, developers on your team have more time to write code.
+Win win.

 ## How do tech writers make my job easier?

 Here is what's in it for you.